Troubleshoot Web Deploy problems with Visual Studio

 Is the service URL correct?

-By default, the Web Management Service listens on port 8172, but this can be changed.
-The easiest way to check what port is being used is to open the Management Service pane as described above, and look at the IP and port information in the Connections section.
+By default, the Web Management Service listens on port 8172, but this setting can be changed.
+The easiest way to check what port is being used is to open the Management Service pane as described earlier, and look at the IP and port information in the Connections section.
 If the port has been changed to something other than 8172, you need to ensure the new port is allowed through the firewall, and update the service URL in Visual Studio's publishing settings to use the new port.

 (403) Forbidden